-Allied Reach 2016 (AR 16) is a biennial conference for NATO military leaders organised by Supreme Allied Commander Transformation (SACT) that was created for the mutual exchange of ideas affecting military, strategic and transformational issues from an operational point of view.
-AR 16 will take place in Riga, Latvia from April 11-14.
+Allied Reach is a biennial conference for NATO military leaders organised by Supreme Allied Commander Transformation that was created for the mutual exchange of ideas affecting military, strategic and transformational issues from an operational point of view.

-The AR 16 agenda is coordinated with Supreme Allied Commander Europe, the International Military Staff and Military Committee.
+The Allied Reach agenda is coordinated with Supreme Allied Commander Europe, the International Military Staff and Military Committee.
 This collaboration allows NATO leaders to more effectively discuss the needs of today while considering the transformational concepts of tomorrow.

-AR 16 is not a live exercise.
-However, AR 16 does bring together the senior military leadership of NATO to discuss, reflect and provide the best military advice on real-world strategic issues and future challenges that effect the Alliance.
+Allied Reach is not a live exercise.
+However, it does bring together the senior military leadership of NATO to discuss, reflect and provide the best military advice on real-world strategic issues and future challenges that effect the Alliance.

-Allied Reach is a core event within SACT’s Strategic Engagement Campaign.
-Its target audience consists of the Commanders of NATO Command and Force Structures (NCS/NFS) and civilian equivalents.
-By putting together the military leaders of the Alliance in a discussion arena, the objectives of Allied Reach is to inform, discuss, reflect and provide Best Military Advice (BMA) on strategic issues and future challenges to NATO.
+Allied Reach is a core event within Supreme Allied Commander Transformation’s Strategic Engagement Campaign.
+Its target audience consists of the Commanders of NATO Command and Force Structures and civilian equivalents.
+By putting together the military leaders of the Alliance in a discussion arena, the objectives of Allied Reach is to inform, discuss, reflect and provide Best Military Advice on strategic issues and future challenges to NATO.

 The conference itself is spread over 3 days and consists of opening and plenary Sessions, Syndicate workgroups followed by wrap-up and closing Sessions: